Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 [^4]: Such as energy-efficient motors, auto-focusing cameras, handwriting recognition, and most modern control systems that operate on a series of rules that are phrased similar to the following: "IF first qualitative condition AND second qualitative condition, then do qualitative action".

+[^5]: A reader might be wondering, then "why do confidence intervals exist?"
+The answer is that a rigorous enclosure defines the _bounds_ of which an sufficient statistic (like expected value) may exist in, a confidence interval allows for smaller intervals where the statistic is _likely_ to exist instead of the entire range where it _does_ exist.

-[^5]: These sets are often referred to as Focal Sets.
+[^6]: These sets are often referred to as Focal Sets.